TSMotter/el/study/ch6/readme.md

     - If you look at `tmp/deploy/images/beaglebone-yocto/core-image-minimal-beaglebone-yocto.tar.bz2` you'll see `/usr/bin/helloworld` binary

-- There is another varible that allow for more customization of the final image, taht is the `EXTRA_IMAGE_FEATURES`
+- There is another varible that allow for more customization of the final image, that is the `EXTRA_IMAGE_FEATURES`

     - Some example of available options are: X server, read-only fs, debug symbols for packages, allow root login without passwords, etc